FrancisCrickInstitute/CALM/stardist/readme.md

 In the _Presentations_ folder you will find powerpoints and pdfs of the presentations made during the Intro to HPC and Intro to Machine Learning with StarDist course.

 __Setup_Scripts__ have the yml files needed to install StarDist and the other needed python packages on nemo.
+To run a script, navigate to the folder in which the script is in, and type ./ScriptName.sh  If you do not know how to navigate using the terminal, take our course!

 Running StarDist_bash_Sept24.sh shell script in the nemo teminal will install all the needed packages on nemo and link the kernel to the jupyter notebooks on nemo.